mdshamoon/docs/docs/4. Integrations/Filesearch Using OpenAI Assistants.md

 4. The text response generated will be printed as @results.webhookresultname.translated_text, in the given example `gpt_voice` is the webhook result name.
  <img width="574" alt="Screenshot 2024-08-21 at 12 13 49 PM" src="https://github.com/user-attachments/assets/86d81c30-f9fc-4ad5-8d32-b2248491c315"/>

-6. The voice note response will have to be added as an expression attachment in another send message node as @results.webhookresultname.media_url
+5. The voice note response will have to be added as an expression attachment in another send message node as @results.webhookresultname.media_url
 <img width="568" alt="Screenshot 2024-08-21 at 12 13 39 PM" src="https://github.com/user-attachments/assets/6aa18420-a158-43ff-b631-ad9f288c2135"/>

+6. Similar set-up of 2 webhooks, with the loop going over the 2nd webhook can be made (as shown in the handling of text messsages), to answer questions with the context of the ongoing conversation.

 ### Pricing
 NGOs can use AI featuresin Glific without any extra associated cost of inferencing.
 Glific is supported by OpenAI to in turn enable more NGOs to experiment, pilot and run programs using LLMs in order to further the impact without being constrained by cost.